finos-labs/applied-genai/README.md

 # Applied GenAI

-****"pied-à-terre"** for AI prototypes in FINOS Labs.**
+****"Pied-à-terre"** for promissing prototypes in FINOS Labs.**

-The goal of Applied GenAI is to act as an aggregator of all repositories contributed to FINOS Labs through FINOS-supported hackathons.
-The most promising projects are highlighted and presented during periodic meetings.
+The goals of Applied GenAI are:
+1) to act as an Aggregator of all repositories contributed to FINOS Labs through FINOS-supported hackathons.
+2) to act as Knowledge Hub by providing a platform for academic and industry papers.

+The most promising projects and papers are highlighted and invited to present during periodic meetings.

 Applied GenAI is currently operating as a “proto-SIG” (Special Interest Group), with the objective of becoming an official FINOS SIG.